tcard/blog.tcardenas.me/_posts/2016-04-15-making-a-explicit-call-stack-in-go.md

 So, as we've seen, **a stack trace is just a linked list**.
 The language programs this for us, but we can do it ourselves, just like with every other data structure.

-To avoid using the implicit call stack, **we need to avoid, well, calling functions!** This is feasible in C and frinds, but not so much in most languages, including Go, which is the one we're using.
+To avoid using the implicit call stack, **we need to avoid, well, calling functions!** This may be feasible in C and friends, but not so much in most languages, including Go, which is the one we're using.
 What we're going to do is **set up a tiny "virtual machine" that executes our real code**, in which we will be unable to do certain things.
 In particular, **we can't:**

 * Call functions.
 * Return values.